Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Governance

-The TG 2050 Environmental Challenge, our long-term environmental activities plan, was formulated by the Carbon Neutrality and Environmental Committee (formerly, Environmental Committee) and announced in February 2016.
+The TG 2050 Environmental Challenge, our long-term environmental activities plan, was formulated by the Carbon Neutrality and Environmental Committee and announced in February 2016.
 The Toyoda Gosei Group is reinforcing its activities to achieve a sustainable society.

 The Carbon Neutrality and Environmental Committee meets twice a year, with the company president serving as the chairperson.
 The committee discusses risks and opportunities related to climate change, including effects on our suppliers, certifies our medium-and long-term goals, formulates scenarios to achieve those goals and reflects them in corporate strategy.
 The results are regularly reported to the Board of Directors and management meetings.